-The IRS concluded in LAFA 20114901F and reaffirmed in AM 2014-006, that FDA abbreviated new drug applications (ANDAs) are franchises, the costs of which are capitalizable under section 263(a) and amortizable under section 197.
-Moreover, when the taxpayer that files the ANDA settles a patent infringement lawsuit based on the ANDA application, the fees incurred to defend the suit should be capitalized subject to section section 263A, rather than deducted as ordinary business expenses under section 162.
-AM 2014-006 also discussed the treatment of expenditures from taxpayer that claims the ANDA violates their patent.
-In those situation the taxpayer generally has an ordinary necessary expense under section 162.
+The IRS concluded in LAFA 20114901F1 and reaffirmed in AM 2014-0062, that FDA abbreviated new drug applications (ANDAs) are franchises, the costs of which are capitalizable under section 263(a)3 and amortizable under section 197.
+Moreover, when the taxpayer that files the ANDA settles a patent infringement lawsuit based on the ANDA application, the fees incurred to defend the suit should be capitalized subject to section 263A, rather than deducted as ordinary business expenses under section 162.
+AM 2014-006 also discussed the treatment of expenditures from the taxpayer that claims the ANDA violates their patent.
+In that situation, the taxpayer generally has an ordinary necessary expense under section 162.

 In LAFA 20114901F, the taxpayer, Corporation X, incurred legal fees to defend against a patent infringement lawsuit after it filed ANDAs with the Food and Drug Administration (FDA).
 The ANDA would have allowed the taxpayer to market and sell its generic versions of certain patented drugs.
 The taxpayer settled the lawsuit and, as part of the settlement, received licenses to market and sell the generic drugs.
 On its federal income tax returns, Corporation X asserted that all litigation fees were deductible as ordinary business expenditures under section 162.
 It stated that section 1.263(a)-4(d)(9) did not apply since Corporation X “did not hold, nor was it seeking title to any intangible as part of the litigation process."
 The taxpayer also claimed that related fees it incurred for investigating the patents should be deducted.